Global-Health-Labs/DROP/docs/LFA/LFA Protocols.md

     - Verify run by watching the deck layout.
     - Optional: verify run using the trace file.
     - Optional and recommended: add animation in the method.
 The animation provides realistic virtual x, y, z visualization.
+Animation only applies for VENUS 4, and not for VENUS 6.

 1. To validate the worklist(s) generated for the experiment, first launch VENUS software
 2. Using the three dots on the right-hand side of the relevant shortcut to access the menu, in either the “Frequently Used” portion of the window or the “Shortcuts” section, select “Simulate Method”.
 Once selected, Run Control will open and prepare to run the method in simulation mode.